Mario Gabelli: The National Judicial College

 On September 28, 2023, Gabelli was honored by the National Judicial College with the "Making the World a More Just Place" award.
-Created more than a half-century ago at the recommendation of a U.S. Supreme Court Justice, The National Judicial College, based in Reno, NV since 1964, remains the only educational institution in the United States that teaches courtroom skills to judges of all types from all over the country, Indian country and abroad.
+Created more than a half-century ago at the recommendation of a U.S. Supreme Court justice, the National Judicial College, based in Reno, Nevada since 1964, remains the only educational institution in the United States that teaches courtroom skills to judges of all types.

 Iona University

-In February 2023, Gabelli generously established an endowed professorship in finance at the LePenta School of Business.
-In addition to this gift, he has also made a pledge to advance strategic initiatives on Iona's new campus in Bronxville, home to the NewYork-Presbyterian Iona School of Health Sciences.
+In February 2023, Gabelli established an endowed professorship in finance at the LePenta School of Business.
+He also made a pledge to advance strategic initiatives on Iona's new campus in Bronxville, home to the NewYork-Presbyterian Iona School of Health Sciences.

 Horatio Alger Award

-In April 2022 during the Association's 73rd Horatio Alger Award Induction Ceremonies in Washington, D.C., Gabelli was inducted into Horatio Alger Association of Distinguished Americans and received the Horatio Alger Award.
-The Horatio Alger Association of Distinguished Americans, Inc., is a nonprofit educational organization honoring the achievements of outstanding individuals and encouraging youth to pursue their dreams through higher education.
-For more than 70 years, the Horatio Alger Award has been annually bestowed upon esteemed individuals who have succeeded despite facing adversities, and who have remained committed to higher education and charitable efforts in their communities.
+In April 2022, during the Association's 73rd Horatio Alger Award Induction Ceremonies in Washington, D.C., Gabelli was inducted into Horatio Alger Association of Distinguished Americans and received the Horatio Alger Award.
+The association is a nonprofit educational organization honoring the achievements of outstanding individuals and encouraging youth to pursue their dreams through higher education.
+For more than 70 years, the annual award has been bestowed upon esteemed individuals who have succeeded despite facing adversities, and who have remained committed to higher education and charitable efforts in their communities.

 St. John's University

-In July 2025, Gabelli made a $1.5 million contribution to St. John's University to establish the Mario Gabelli Endowed Chair at St. John's University to support the continued growth and academic standing of The Peter J. Tobin College of Business.
+In July 2025, Gabelli made a $1.5 million contribution to St. John's University to establish the Mario Gabelli Endowed Chair at St. John's University to support the continued growth and academic standing of the Peter J. Tobin College of Business.